-In my first brightness test, I measured how bright the light was 16 inches from the lamp – the recommended distance you should sit from the lamp for comfort.
+In our first brightness test, we measured how bright the light was at 16 inches from the lamp – the recommended distance you should sit from the lamp for comfort.
 At that distance, the light was just 516 lux, which is not much different from a standard light bulb.
 In fact, the lamp's 10,000-lux reach was just 2.5 inches.
 To receive the full benefit of the 10,000-lux light, your face needs to practically touch the lamp.
 Obviously, this doesn't make for a very comfortable therapy session.
 That doesn't mean you can't receive the same benefits of the light at 16 inches, but you have to extend your sessions far beyond the recommended 20 to 30 minutes to do so.

 Despite having a large surface area, the HappyLight Full-Size’s coverage wasn't great compared to other lamps’.
 The luminous intensity measured at only 200 CD, which means the light's intensity diffuses very quickly.
 This explains why the 10,000-lux reach was so short.

 Verilux light therapy lamps use bulbs that produce a full-spectrum light measured at a color temperature of 6,500 Kelvin.
 This gives it a very white, if not bluish, color.
-Unfortunately, the light therapy experts at the CET recommend light therapy lamps not exceed 5,000 Kelvin, as higher temperatures can cause aversive glare and potentially damage your retinas if you take photosensitizing medications.
+Unfortunately, the light therapy experts at the CET recommend that light therapy lamps don't exceed 5,000 Kelvin, as higher temperatures can cause aversive glare and potentially damage your retinas if you take photosensitizing medications.